 Money you borrow to cover the cost of college.
 You will have to repay this eventually.

 Money you need to come up with each year to attend college.

 Research the average amount of loan debt students take on from this school.

 Family income can have a large impact on the amount of aid you receive, and thus, your net price.

 The table below shows the average net price freshmen paid based on income level.
 Note that if the school offers in-state tuition, the lower in-state tuition has been used in the calculation.

 |Net Price by Family Income Level||In-State Net Price|

 The above table only includes the calculated net price for students that received some form of Title IV aid.

-Over a period of two years, the average net price paid by all freshmen at College of Southern Idaho has increased by an average of 1.2% per year.
+Over a period of three years, the average net price paid by all freshmen at College of Southern Idaho has increased by an average of 1.5% per year.